 - 1. Complete the code for in-context learning in icl.py. - (a) Implement prompt creation for the XSum and bAbI tasks, which is found in icl.py:get_icl_prompts().
-You will implement 4 prompt format modes: - i. qa [only for bAbI]: Add " In the " after the question (including the final test question that we want to generate an answer for!) and before each answer, since this task involves answering questions about the physical whereabouts of a person.
+Shuffle the order of the support inputs and targets, but preserving the pairings of input/labels.
+You will implement 4 prompt format modes: - i. qa [only for bAbI]: Add "In the "after the question (including the final test question that we want to generate an answer for!) and before each answer, since this task involves answering questions about the physical whereabouts of a person.
 In addition, add a period after the answer (omitting the period can significantly impact your results!).
 Be sure to include a space between the question and In the, as well as a space before the answer (though keep in mind Note 1!).
-Note the Q: and A: prompts in the example earlier don't apply here.
+You do not need to add the "Q: A:" from the earlier example. - ii. none [only for XSum]: In this case, we use the raw k examples without any additional formatting; that is, we just concatenate $[x_1; y_1; ...; x_k; y_k; x^]$ with a space between each element (but no space at the end), where x^ is the input that we want to generate an answer for.

-- ii. none [only for XSum]: In this case, we use the raw k examples without any additional formatting; that is, we just concatenate $[x_1; y_1; ...; x_k; y_k; x^]$ with a space between each element (but no space at the end), where x^ is the input that we want to generate an answer for. - iii. tldr [only for XSum]: Add the text " TL;DR: " after each article/input (including the final test article) and before the summary/target. - iv. custom [only for XSum]: Come up with your own prompt format for article summarization (different from the ones we've shown!).
+- iii. tldr [only for XSum]: Add the text "TL;DR: "after each article/input (including the final test article) and before the summary/target.
+Also add a space between each summary and the next article (but no space at the end). - iv. custom [only for XSum]: Come up with your own prompt format for article summarization (different from the ones we've shown!).